aer0ss/aerofs/docs/engineering/references/local-prod.md

 You should already have installed them as per the [Getting Started guide](../how-to/get-started.html).

+Linux users, you should first [compile nsis with logging support enabled](../how-to/compile-nsis-linux.md).

 ## Initial setup

 Start by adding this to your `~/.profile` or `~/.bashrc` if you're on Linux or OSX: